 This unit looks at the important themes of all Paul’s letters, but with a focus on his most 'systematic' letter, Romans.
-It includes a close study of the English text of chapters 1-11.
+It includes a close study of the Greek text of chapters 1-6.
 Join us for this study, and be prepared to be stirred by what Paul wrote in Romans, as well as in his other letters - not always easy, but never dull, and always stirring and thought provoking!

 Croydon Campus, 43 Badminton Road, Croydon 2132

 (No lectures during Research Weeks 12-16 August and 9-13 September, or during holidays 30 September - 11 October.
 Exam week = 18-25 November)

 Rev Dr Alan Mugridge

 ANT435 = 36hrs - Audit (no assessments) - $756

 NT435 = 4cp - DipMin(P2), AssocDeg, BMin, BTh - $2280

 NT635 = 4cp - GDDiv, MDiv, MACS - $2280